matthewghgriffiths/Assignment.jl/README.md

 # Assignment

-Routines to solve the linear assignment problem, and the k-best assignment problem.
+Routines to solve the linear assignment problem, and the _k_-best assignment problem.

+A variant of the Jonker-Volgenant algorithm is used to solve the linear assignment problem, this algorithm is in general faster than the Hungarian/Kuhn-Munkres algorithm.
+Murty's algorithm combined with the modified Jonker-Volgenant algorithm is used to solve the _k_-best assignment problem.
+Algorithms are described in detail in [1].

-This is a Julia port of the Matlab code for solving the [assignment problem](https://en.wikipedia.org/wiki/Assignment_problem) from the [TrackerComponentLibrary](https://github.com/USNavalResearchLaboratory/TrackerComponentLibrary) produced by D. F. Crouse [1], released into the public domain by the US Naval Research Laboratory.
+This is a Julia port of the Matlab code for solving the [assignment problem](https://en.wikipedia.org/wiki/Assignment_problem) from the [TrackerComponentLibrary](https://github.com/USNavalResearchLaboratory/TrackerComponentLibrary) produced by D. F. Crouse [2], released into the public domain by the US Naval Research Laboratory.

-This work is not affliated or endorsed by the Naval Research Laboratory.
+This work is not affliated with or endorsed by the US Naval Research Laboratory.

 ### Examples
 ```julia